dna-seq/dna-seq/README.md

 Genome annotations
 ==================

 There are two alternative annotation tools: VEP and [OpenCravat](https://opencravat.org/).
-VEP is more established and oldfasioned.
+VEP is more established and oldfashioned.
 OpenCravat is newer and more user-friendly.
-I recommend to start from OpenCravat.
+I recommend starting from OpenCravat.

 Opencravat annotations
 ======================

 Opencravat is included to the environment.
-Before starting, it is recommended to install annotation modules of your interested.
+Before starting, it is recommended to install annotation modules of your interest.
 There is a dvc stage for the default modules:
 ```bash
 dvc repro install_opencravat